Malandain Ballet Biarritz

 The Malandain Ballet Biarritz was created in 1998 in Biarritz.
 It is one of 19 National Choreographic Centers (Centres Chorégraphiques Nationaux) in France.
 The Malandain Ballet Biarritz is directed by its choreographer Thierry Malandain, has 22 dancers, and focuses on contemporary ballet and neoclassical ballet.
 Since its creation, the Malandain Ballet Biarritz has been located in the Gare du Midi of Biarritz, a former railway station that has been transformed into a theater.

 Repertoire

-Those choreographies are exclusively creations by Thierry Malandain for the Malandain Ballet Biarritz.
+Unless otherwise noted, choreographies are exclusively creations by Thierry Malandain for the Malandain Ballet Biarritz.